Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: THREAT TO VALIDITY

-\textbf{Internal validity.} One potential threat lies in the manual labeling process.
-Two programmers manually labeled the words that are important for understanding a task description and implementing the correct function.
-Since this criterion of important words is highly subjective, the words selected by different labelers were not always the same.
-To mitigate this threat, two labelers first independently labeled 20 task descriptions and then discussed and established a labeling standard.
-The Cohen’s Kappa score reaches 0.72 after discussion, indicating a substantial agreement.
+\textbf{Internal validity.} {One potential threat lies in the manual labeling process.
+Two programmers manually labeled the important words to understand a task description and implement the correct function.
+Since this criterion of keywords is highly subjective, the words selected by the two labelers may not represent the choice of a large pool of programmers.
+To mitigate this threat, the authors established a labeling standard through discussion and achieved substantial agreement on the labeling.
+Furthermore, we invite a third labeler to validate our annotated dataset by independently labeling the 164 prompts from the HumanEval dataset.
+We calculated the Fleiss' Kappa score among the labels of three labelers and the result (0.64) indicates a significant agreement.}

 \textbf{External validity.} One potential threat to external validity is that we have only experimented with one programming language, Python.
 We cannot guarantee that our findings generalize to another language.
-Furthermore, we have only experimented with LLMs with less than 7B parameters.
-It is unclear whether ultra-large language models such as ChatGPT~\cite{chatgpt} would exhibit similar attention patterns.
-Due to limited access, we are not able to experiment with those ultra-large language models.
-Yet it remains an interesting question to investigate.

-\textbf{Construct validity.} One potential threat to construct validity lies in the user study design.
-In the current design, participants were only asked to examine the explainability and usefulness of the attentions by reading them.
-Thus, the real utility of these attentions, e.g., how useful they are to help improve model-generated code, remains unclear.
-To figure this out, one needs to design a new user study where participants are asked to actually use the explanations to complete a programming task.
+\textbf{Construct validity.} {One potential threat to construct validity lies in the survey design.
+As we know, programming problems are mentally demanding to solve and programmers may have different views on which part of the prompt should the model attend to.
+However, in the current design, only 22 participants were involved.
+The small sample size may result in findings that are not generalizable.
+To combat this threat, we only invited participants who are experienced in Python programming and have used code generation LLMs at least once to control the quality of the user study.}

-\section{Related work}
+\section{RELATED WORK}

-\subsection{Code Generation from Natural Language}
+\subsection{Code Generation From Natural Language}